ravidziv/academic-kickstart/content/home/experience.md

   location = "Israel"
   date_start = "2016-01-01"
   date_end = ""
+  description = """
-  description = """Empirical and theoretical study of DNNs based on information-theoretical principles.
+  Empirical and theoretical study of DNNs based on information-theoretical principles.

   * Development of a deeper understating of DNNs based on information theory.
-  * Devise large scale implementation algorithms for the information bottleneck theory."""
+  * Devise large scale implementation algorithms for the information bottleneck theory.
+  """

 +++